 abdominal pain, dizziness, and severe heart problems.
 Multiple doses of activated charcoal can be given if someone swallowed large doses of long-acting, sustained release medications.

-If blood levels of the poison remain too high, the doctor may recommend kidney dialysis.
+In some cases, if blood levels of the poison remain too high, the doctor may recommend kidney dialysis.

 Abdominal Pain in AdultsAbdominal pain in adults can range from a mild stomach ache to severe pain.
 Examples of causes of abdominal pain in adults include appendicitis, gallbladder dis...learn more >>